God-Logic/Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse as well as Emmanuel Tofa
+I would like to thank Microverse.

+Also give credit to the designer Ciny shin and you can follow this link to get in touch with her.   https://www.behance.net/adagio07

 <p align="right">(<a href="#readme-top">back to top</a>)</p>